bareos/bareos/docs/manuals/source/Configuration/Director.rst

    .. code-block:: bareosconfig
       :caption: File Set

       Include {
         Options {
           compression=GZIP
         }
         File = /
         File = /usr
       }

    on a Unix system where /usr is a subdirectory (rather than a mounted filesystem) will cause /usr to be backed up twice.

-   <file-list> is a list of directory and/or filename names specified with a File = directive.
    To include names containing spaces, enclose the name between double-quotes.
-Wild-cards are not interpreted in file-lists.
-They can only be specified in Options resources.

-   There are a number of special cases when specifying directories and files in a file-list.
+   There are a number of special cases when specifying directories and files.
    They are:

    -  Any name preceded by an at-sign (@) is assumed to be the name of a file, which contains a list of files each preceded by a "File =".
 The named file is read once when the configuration file is parsed during the Director startup.
 Note, that the file is read on the Director’s machine and not on the Client’s.
 In fact, the @filename can appear anywhere within a configuration file where a token would be read, and the contents of the named file will be logically inserted in the place of the
       @filename.
 What must be in the file depends on the location the @filename is specified in the conf file.
 For example: